papers-we-love/papers-we-love/CODE_OF_CONDUCT.md

 All attendees, speakers, exhibitors, organizers, contributors and volunteers are required to conform to the following Code of Conduct.

-Papers We Love meet-ups are for anyone interested in Computer Science, Computer Engineering and its history to discuss academic research in a fun, engaging and respectful environment.
+Papers We Love events are for anyone interested in Computer Science/Computer Engineering, its history, and related fields to discuss academic research in a fun, engaging and respectful environment.

 **Be an adult, don't be a jerk.**